9 chore chart ideas for kids

 2. Illustrations chore chart

 This is a great option for kids who are visual learners.
-Find some pictures of the chores you want your child to do, print them out and put them on a chart.
-You can use a poster board or even create a printable chore chart on the computer.
-This is a great way to keep track of what needs to be done and it’s fun for kids too.
+Find pictures of the chores you want your child to do, print them out and put them on a chart.
+You can use a poster board or create a printable chore chart on the computer.
+This is a great way to keep track of what needs to be done, and it’s fun for kids, too.

 3. Peg chart